QA Docs Essentials: Software Testing Artifacts Meaning and Types Explained

 ↓

-Test Scenarios (organized user flows)
+Test Scenarios (organized validation)

 ↓